Qualitative Research Methods: Techniques, Types & Examples

 Data Analysis in Qualitative Research

-Thematic analysis is one of the most widely used methods in qualitative research.
-It involves identifying, analyzing, and reporting recurring themes across interviews or open-ended responses.
-Researchers read and re-read transcripts to highlight meaningful segments, group them under conceptual labels, and connect those patterns to the research objectives.
-With AI, this process can now be automated: algorithms can cluster similar phrases and even detect emotional undertones to speed up theme discovery without losing nuance.
+Thematic analysis will identify, analyze and report recurring themes across interviews or open-ended responses.
+Researchers read and re-read transcripts to highlight meaningful segments, group them under conceptual labels and connect those patterns to the research objectives.

-Grounded theory is an inductive approach that develops theories directly from the data itself rather than testing pre-existing assumptions.
-The researcher codes responses iteratively, allowing patterns to emerge naturally until they form a cohesive conceptual framework.
-This method is especially valuable when entering uncharted territory—like exploring new consumer behaviors or cultural trends.
-AI tools assist by identifying co-occurring terms and generating hypothesis suggestions based on relationships between ideas.
+Grounded theory develops theories directly from the data itself rather than testing pre-existing assumptions.
+The researcher codes responses repeatedly and patterns emerge naturally until they form a cohesive conceptual framework.
+This method is valuable for exploring new consumer behaviors or cultural trends.
+AI tools identify co-occurring terms and generate hypotheses based on relationships between ideas.

 Content analysis bridges qualitative depth with quantitative rigor.
-It categorizes textual or visual content into measurable codes—such as frequency of mentions, sentiment polarity, or recurring imagery.
+It categorizes text or visual content as per the frequency of mentions, sentiment polarity, or recurring imagery.
 Traditionally, researchers would manually code hundreds of responses.
-Now, machine learning models can automatically tag, count, and visualize these patterns, turning unstructured text into structured dashboards for quicker decision-making.
+Now, machine learning models can automatically tag, count and visualize these patterns for quicker decision-making.

-Coding is the process of assigning meaning to chunks of qualitative data.
+Coding will assign meaning to chunks of qualitative data.
 Codes can be descriptive (“mentions price”), interpretive (“feels product is overpriced”), or analytical (“price influences trust”).
-Frameworks like open, axial, and selective coding provide a structured approach for turning scattered comments into coherent insight maps.
-AI-assisted platforms like Maya, Merren’s AI qualitative researchers enhance this process by suggesting relevant codes, merging duplicates, and visualizing relationships between themes.
+Frameworks like open, axial and selective coding provide a structured approach for turning scattered comments into coherent insight maps.

 • Automated Transcription & Translation: Converts multilingual voice responses into clean, analyzable text.